General information

 Assessment criteria

-Students will be expected to prepare to read key texts for each session and actively participate in class discussions (30% of the final mark), prepare one short seminar presentation based on one of the weekly key readings (20% of the final mark) and write an essay on one of the chosen topics (50% of the final mark).
+Students will be expected to prepare to read key texts for each session and actively participate in class discussions and write an essay on one of the chosen topics.

 A/5 EXCELLENT - outstanding performance